On the Complexity of Nucleolus Computation for Bipartite b-Matching Games: Introduction

 For $\ell\geq 2$, let $(P_\ell)$ be the linear program

 Recursively, we set

-These are the coalitions which attain equality in $(P_\ell)$ but not in any $(P_i)$ for $i\leq \ell-1$.
+These are the coalitions which are fixed in $(P_\ell)$ but not in any $(P_i)$ for $i\leq \ell-1$.
 This hierarchy of linear programs terminates when the dimension of the feasible region becomes $0$, at which point the unique feasible solution is the nucleolus \cite{davis1965}.

 Directly solving each $(P_\ell)$ requires solving a linear program with an exponential number of constraints in terms of the number of players and hence takes exponential time with respect to the input \footnote{Cooperative games we are interested in have a compact representation roughly on the order of the number of players.
 For example $b$-matching games can be specified by a graph, $b$-values and edge weights rather than explicitly writing out $\nu$.}.
 Moreover, the best general bound on the number of linear programs we must solve until we obtain a unique solution is the naive exponential bound $O(2^{|N|})$.
 However, we are still able to use the Kopelowitz Scheme as a way to characterize the nucleolus in the proof of \Cref{thm:nucleolus hard}.